laszlocph/gimlet-documentation/src/pages/docs/tutorials/backend/laravel-deployment-tutorial.md

 Log in to Gimlet by connecting your account to your GitHub or GitLab.

 After successful connection, you should see repositories listed, which you can import.
-If you can't find the Laravel project's repository, use the search bar, then click the Import button next to it.
+If you can't find the Laravel project's repository, use the search bar, then click the **Import** button next to it.

-You can add multiple repositories, click I am done importing to save the added repos.
+You can add multiple repositories, click **I am done importing** to save the added repos.

 ## Step 2: Deployment Settings for Laravel

 To get started with the deployment process, navigate to the deployment settings by clicking the repo's card in the repository list.
+Click **New deployment**.

-Select the Web Application template, and then the Dockerfile container image option.
+Select the **Web Application Template**, and then the **Using a Dockerfile** container image option.
 Under the Registry options, select the Gimlet registry setting.

-This method requires a Dockerfile located in the root folder of your project.
+This method requires a Dockerfile located in your repository.
 If you don't have one, you can use the one below.

+**Note:** The Dockerfile below is suitable for development and testing purposes, since it requires an `.env` file with an empty `APP_KEY` variable.
+If you know any production ready solution, feel free to open a pull request in the [repository](https://github.com/gerimate/laravel-gimlet-test).

 ```
 FROM php:8.2.19-alpine